gediz/mpv-wiki/Display-synchronization.md

 demuxer-mkv-fix-timestamps
 --------------------------

-This setting in mpv tries to fix another related problem - timestamp jitter.
+This (now removed and unnecessary) setting in mpv tries to fix another related problem - timestamp jitter.
 This only affects Matroska files (and by extension, WebM), because Matroska timestamps are rounded to 1ms precision - rather than being based on an arbitrary rational time basis like the one MP4 etc. have been using for ages.
 So for a 60 Hz video (which has a frame duration of 16.6ms), a Matroska file would store a series of frame durations like ``17 17 16 17 17 16`` which averages out to the true 16.6ms, but unfortunately introduces a lot of jitter and uncertainty in each individual timestamp.

 The net result of this is that it makes display synchronization even more difficult, because even if you did have perfect clocks in your system, then you might still miss or duplicate a frame due to a frame being slightly ahead or slightly behind of your actual timestamps.